DebadityaMalakar/Himaku/docs/components/input.md

 # Input

-CSS-only component for styling native HTML `<input>` and `<textarea>` elements.
-Unlike other CapsuleUI components, Input is not a Web Component - it's a set of CSS styles that automatically apply to native form elements.
+CSS-only component for styling native HTML `<input>` elements.
+Unlike other CapsuleUI components, Input is not a Web Component - it's a set of CSS styles that automatically apply to native input elements.

 ## Installation